 The campus storehouse offers laundering services for a nominal fee when an FAU number is provided.
 Visit the Request Lab Coat Laundering website or contact storehouse staff (x:2-5542) to learn more.

-I'm having issues with UC Safety Programs (such as LHAT).
+I'm having issues with Risk and Safety Solutions suite (such as LHAT).
 How do I clear my browser cache?

 Clearing your browser cache will resolve most issues when using the UC Safety suite of applications.
 Follow the instructions below for your preferred browser.: